 - Transformers: Robots in Disguise was initially created as a Continuity Reboot.
 Its original form, Car Robots, focused on a bunch of entirely new characters (Fire Convoy, Gigatron, God Magnus, Mach Alert), which the dub changed to more familiar names (Optimus Prime, Megatron, Ultra Magnus, Prowl), making the reboot even more definitive.
 Then, years later, it was declared that Car Robots was actually a part of the G1 cartoon timeline: the cast were time travelers (something brought up in early promo material, but not the show) who showed up on Earth in a brief window when most of the G1 cast was out of commission (which was why they didn't appear).
 However, Robots in Disguise is still its own thing, and even has a distinct continuity family (Viron), as opposed to being in G1 (Primax).
 Basically, Fire Convoy and RID Optimus Prime are completely different people (one is a subcommander of a dimensional patrol group, the other is an incarnation of Optimus) despite being 99% the same character as presented.

 - In Japan, Transformers Cybertron is called Galaxy Force, and it appears it's unrelated to its Japanese predecessors, Micron Legend and Superlink.
 The US version tries to tie the three together, but there are still some problems, so a comic was produced that chalked all of this up to a big warp in time and space... even though some minor retcons and a few lines of explanation saying where the older characters might have gone to would have sufficed.
 Yeah, it wouldn't have been perfect, but come on, was it really necessary... especially since they've already let the original timeline rage out of control?
-Also, most people are fine with that comic not being canonized, because the warp in space is caused by the black hole in Cybertron, which formed when the Super Energon sun created to sustain all the restored planets at the end of Energon collapsed.
-Basically, it would have made Energon the worst Shoot the Shaggy Dog Downer Ending in the history of fiction... and opened new holes with the continued existence of Cybertron and Jungle Planet.
+Also, most people are fine with that comic not being canonized, because the warp in space is caused by the black hole in Cybertron, which formed when the Super Energon sun created to sustain all the restored planets at the end of Energon collapsed, annihilating the planets Energon was all about saving.
+It'd have made Energon the worst Shoot the Shaggy Dog Downer Ending in the history of fiction... and opened new holes with the continued existence of Cybertron and Jungle Planet.

 - Some characters are "multiversal singularities", meaning that every incarnation of a certain character (like, say, The Fallen) is the same being, instead of just some alternate version.
 This leads to some headache inducing retcons among other things, and may have been part of the reason why Fun Publications did away with the concept in 2015.